pyrsia/pyrsia/docs/setup_on_macosx.md

 # Using Pyrsia with Docker

-Once you have setup the pyrsia nodes and the cli you are ready to start using Pyrsia with docker.
+Once you have setup the pyrsia nodes and the CLI you are ready to start using Pyrsia with docker.

-## Configure docker desktop to use nodeA as registry mirror
+## Configure docker desktop to use node A as registry mirror
 In your Docker desktop installation -> Settings -> Docker Engine where docker allows you to set registry-mirrors.
-Setup nodeA as a registry mirror by adding/editing the following in the configuration
+Setup node A as a registry mirror by adding/editing the following in the configuration.
 ```
  "registry-mirrors": [
    "http://192.168.0.110:7888" (IP address of host machine: port number for node A)